How to Get Rid of Bedbugs for Good

 A few more tips to get rid of bedbugs

 - Don’t place the bed next to the wall or other furniture.
 You should never leave bedding on the floor.

 - If you have pets, keep them out of the bedroom and bathe them often.

 - Regularly check the legs of the bed and other furniture for insects, as this is where they often hide.

-- Finally, regularly clean and disinfect your bedroom to avoid plagues.
+Finally, regularly clean and disinfect your bedroom to avoid infestations.
 It’s important to clean each space and to change the bedding at least twice a month.